 You are already paying income taxes to the state.
 Why not redirect some of those taxes to provide Georgia children with Greater Opportunities for Access to Learning (GOAL)?
 When you redirect your Georgia income taxes to GOAL, you can designate that the contribution be used to provide scholarships at Providence Christian Academy.
 Thus, Providence is able to:

-- Increase the financial aid that it can offer new students,
+- Increase the financial aid that it can offer new students from qualifying families,

 - Increase school enrollment, and